christianebacani/Roadmap/README.md

 This section contains my solutions to the `8 Week SQL Challenge`, showcasing real-world SQL problem-solving skills through various case studies.

-### HackerRank
+### Coding Challenges using Python

-This directory includes various folders such as `Python (Basics)`, serving as a collection of Python exercises I've completed on the `HackerRank` platform.
-These exercises complement my learning approach by reinforcing key concepts in Software Engineering and Data Engineering.
-In addition to building projects, solving diverse Python problems helps strengthen my foundational skills, ensuring a lasting impact on my career development.
+# This directory includes sub-folders related to `Python Solved Coding Challenges` in different platforms such as `HackerRank` and `LeetCode`.
+Diversifying my knowledge in different area such as solving problems using algorithms.

 ### Python for Data Engineering